 What approximately unwritten constitutional standards?

-The other ways the movement filed final month seeks to get across the however clause is using arguing Bill 21 violates minority rights and the rule of law.
+The other way the movement filed final month seeks to get across the however clause is by arguing that Bill 21 violates minority rights and the rule of law.

-These two concepts are not explicitly stated inside the Charter, but legal professionals will argue they constitute simple constitutional regulations that can not be damaged via Canadian lawmakers.
+These two concepts are not explicitly stated inside the Charter, but legal professionals will argue they constitute simple constitutional regulations that Canadian lawmakers can not damage.

 On their facet is the 1998 Supreme Court decision approximately whether Quebec can secede from Canada’s relaxation.